Metrics¶

 Works with binary, multiclass, and multilabel data.
 Accepts logits from a model output or integer class values in prediction.
 Works with multi-dimensional preds and target.

-• threshold (float) – Threshold value for binary or multi-label logits. default: 0.5
+) – Threshold value for binary or multi-label logits. default: 0.5'micro'

-• 'macro' computes metric for each class and uniformly averages them
+computes metric for each class and uniformly averages them'weighted'

-• 'weighted' computes metric for each class and does a weighted-average, where each class is weighted by their support (accounts for class imbalance)
+computes metric for each class and does a weighted-average, where each class is weighted by their support (accounts for class imbalance)'none'

 Example